 - Main contact point: Joaquín Torres (itorres@uji.es) at Institute of New Imaging Technologies, Universitat Jaume I, Castellón, Spain.
-Please carbon copy also to: Fernando Seco (fernando.seco@csic.es) and Antonio R. Jiménez (antonio.jimenez@csic.es) at the Center of Automation and Robotics (CAR)-CSIC/UPM, Madrid, Spain. - There is also the option to use the contest@evaal.aaloa.org mailing list to suggest ideas or ask for clarifications related to all tracks.
+Please carbon copy also to Antonio R. Jiménez (antonio.jimenez@csic.es) at the Center of Automation and Robotics (CAR)-CSIC/UPM, Madrid, Spain. - There is also the option to use the contest@evaal.aaloa.org mailing list to suggest ideas or ask for clarifications related to all tracks.